prateekpandey1234/AndroidLearnings/README.md

                PendingIntent.getActivity() : Retrieve a PendingIntent to start an Activity PendingIntent.getBroadcast() : Retrieve a PendingIntent to perform a Broadcast PendingIntent.getService() : Retrieve a PendingIntent to start a Service
+   7. also when registering the broadcast , mention it clearly which type of intent broadcast you need to see like IntentFilter("SMS_deliver") to detect if the intent which is           using this filter is completed or not .

 DataBase